 Zoning & Subdivision Administration

 The City of Carbondale enforces a zoning and subdivision ordinance within 1.5 miles outside of City limits.
-The Zoning Ordinance regulates the uses that can be placed on a property as well as building setbacks, height limitations, occupancy limitations, and parking requirements.
+The Zoning Ordinance regulates the uses that can be placed on a property and building setbacks, height limitations, occupancy limitations, and parking requirements.

-Before a new use of a property is proposed, the current or potential property owner should contact Development Management to verify the zoning of the parcel.
+Before a new use of a property is proposed, the current or potential property owner should contact Development Management to verify the parcel's zoning.
 After the zoning is identified, staff will assist the owner in interpreting the zoning ordinance to ensure that the proposed change is either a permitted use or special use.
-If the proposed use is not permitted in the existing zoning district the property owner may be required to apply for a Special Use Permit or may want to consider applying to have the property rezoned to a district that would permit the use.
-Special Use Permit and Rezoning Applications are processed by Development Management and require a public hearing to be held before the Planning Commission prior to the City Council making the final decision on a request.
+Suppose the proposed use is not allowed in the existing zoning district.
+In that case, the property owner may be required to apply for a Special Use Permit or may want to consider applying to have the property rezoned to a district that would permit the use.
+Development Management processes Special Use Permits and Rezoning Applications.
+It requires a public hearing before the Planning Commission before the City Council makes the final decision on a request.